PhilaNgcamu/create-react-app/DescribingTheUI/README.md

 - The parent component **Gallery** renders the child component, **Profile** 3 times.
 Reference: [components.js](components.js).

 > **Warning**
 > Never define a component inside a component beacuse the component would be slow and buggy.
-Instead, define it independantly (top level)
+Rather, define it independantly (top level).

+<h1>Importing and Exporting Components</h1>

+- Components are meant to be reused inside components.
+If there more componets in the file, you might want to place them in a separate file to be exported from there to be reused in other files.
+- You may need to create a new JS file, [profile.js](profile.js).
+Then export the component defined in that file to be use in [components.js](components.js) to be rendered there.